ErikEkstedt/Gestures/project/environments/README.md

 ### class ReacherPlaneNoTarget(Base)
 No target included in render or state.
-A bare bone baseline environment which returns a state with key_robot_pos and joint_speeds
+A bare bone baseline environment which returns a state with key_robot_pos and joint_speeds.

 | Action size | State size | State Information |
 |:-----------:|:--------:|:-------:|